 - Brewer’s grains from the growing craft beer in Maine.

-- Distiller’s grains, usually corn-based, is a byproduct of ethanol or alcohol.
+- Distiller grains, usually corn-based, are a byproduct of ethanol or alcohol.

 - Okara – a byproduct of tofu.

 - Canola meal – a byproduct of canola oil.

 - Wheat middlings and red dog, both of which are byproducts of wheat flour used to make pelleted feeds for dairy cows.

 “That’s the beautiful thing about agriculture,” said dairy cow nutritionist, Emilee Robertson, “Nothing goes to waste.”

 Emilee is a dairy specialist for Gold Star feed and grain.
 She allowed me to tag along with her when she made one of her weekly visits to Mark Sawyer’s farm in Newport recently.
 My head was spinning with so much information by the end of the visit.

 Many factors are considered when planning dinner for a dairy cow: